Know All About Prostate Cancer in Prostate Cancer Awareness Month

 ABO-Incompatible Kidney Transplant

 The physician will perform a genital exam plus a digital rectal exam to assess the prostate.
 This can include sonography of the kidneys, the bladder, and/or the prostate; or an imaging scan to visualize specific organs.
-The urologist may recommend an ambulatory, office-based procedure.
+The urologist at the best urology hospital in Jaipur may recommend an ambulatory, office-based procedure.

-Urologists treat a variety of conditions.
+Urologists at the urology hospital in Jaipur treat a variety of conditions.
 Some of them are:

 Urinary Tract Infections (UTI)